Angele91/commander/README.md

 ### The above was not exactly a question...

-The above text wasn't either a question.
+The above text wasn't neither a question.

 ## Contributing